milofultz/tinybrainfans/wiki/Misc/my_task_management.md

 ## The System

-The system is comprised of these areas:
+The core system is comprised of these areas:

 1. the **inbox**,
 2. the **backlog**,